NeWA Member Federations

 There were definitely stronger, faster, more technically sound wrestlers in the federation.
 Few were as smart; fewer were more patient, both inside and outside the ring.
 To face him in the ring was to face two opponents - the World's Original and the man in the mirror.
 He had a way of making an opponent look at himself, of making a person search out his inner demons and walk to the ring a little unsure of what mattered, mostly because the person that Boog most dealt with was himself; and his only real defeat in the NeWA would be when he lost that internal battle.

-As champion, he was the worst the NeWA ever had.
-His title reign was less than a month long, and he had only two real title defenses, one of which he lost.
-To many, winning the World Title is the greatest accomplishment of their careers; for The World's Original Boog-man, it was his greatest downfall.
+To many winning the World Title is the greatest accomplishment of their careers; for The World's Original Boog-man, it was his greatest downfall.
 It was not that he did not deserve the title - ask anyone in the NeWA and they would tell you that he should have been champ - but it was the manner in which it was obtained.
 Pinning Mike Bell after a sneak attack by Adam Riggs would come naturally to most wrestlers...yet it did not to him.
 With the protests of the fans ringing in his ears, he took the belt and, for a time, sold his soul.

 He was the worst champion the NeWA ever had.
 Maybe he was the greatest hero.